-Encumbered Ppoperty presents a challenge.
+Encumbered Property presents a challenge.
 When you buy a condo in Thailand you have to ensure that you are buying property or real estate that is not encumbered.
-This can be with a mortgage bond or the property may have been attached for debt in a court case.
+This can be with a mortgage bond.
+Also, the property may have been attached for debt in a court case.

-Your property lawyer in Thailand would have to get a copy of the usufruct and contact the holder of the usufruct to negotiate an end to its existence if the owner has not.
+Our property lawyer in Thailand would have to get a copy of the usufruct and contact the holder of the usufruct to negotiate an end to its existence if the owner has not.
 Normally this is done by the owner of the property.

-The land transfer process normally starts with checking the property for a usufruct or servitude and other encumberments.
+The property transfer process normally starts with checking the property for a usufruct or servitude and other encumberments.
 Then there is signing of the sale agreement and transfer of funds from abroad.
 The property transfer is then complete when you get the Chanote.
 Foreigners generally cant own land in Thailand.

 Can you lease land as a foreigner?
 Yes foreigners can lease land in Thailand with a leasehold agreement.
 Most would opt for a usufruct over a property rather than a leasehold agreement.
 Note that it is illegal in Thailand for a foreigner to be a farmer as it is a prohibited profession.
 The Chanote title deed in Thailand is a freehold title deed certificate for ownership and which has the same characteristics as what you would have in your home country.
 These are the title deeds which foreigners are advised to buy after a due diligence report.